 It’s almost St. Patrick’s Day and that means it’s Jiggs Dinner time!
 This crockpot meal is as simple as it is delicious.

-All you need, in addition to the corned beef, are some root veggies like peeled carrots cut in large chunks or left whole, red or gold potatoes, (I like baby reds or quartered reds!) a couple of stalks of celery cut in long pieces, a turnip quartered (if you want to try something new, it ends up tasting a lot like a potato!) a couple of parsnips (if you’re feeling adventurous, peeled and cut in large chunks, these end up tasting a lot like carrots) an onion quartered if you have one, a few cloves of peeled chopped garlic if you feel like it, and about a half a head of cabbage cut in large wedges, like a
+All you need, in addition to the corned beef, are some root veggies like peeled carrots cut in large chunks or left whole, red or gold potatoes, (I like baby reds or quartered reds!) a couple of stalks of celery cut in long pieces, a turnip quartered (it ends up tasting a lot like a potato!) a couple of parsnips (if you’re feeling adventurous, peeled and cut in large chunks, these end up tasting a lot like carrots) an onion quartered if you have one, a few cloves of peeled chopped garlic if you feel like it, and about a half a head of cabbage cut in large wedges, like a

 Then I would add the rest of the vegetables.
 They should cook in the hot liquid fairly quickly, probably about three to five minutes on high and another quick release.
 I’ll have to experiment and post Instant Pot instructions!
 If you have tried it already, let me know how successful it was!

-Jiggs Dinner (St. Patrick’s Day Corned Beef & Cabbage Boil)
+Jiggs Dinner (St. Patrick’s Day Corned Beef and Cabbage Boil)

-- 1 Corned Beef Rinse in a pot of cold water to remove some of the salty brine.
+- 3 1/2 lb Corned Beef Brisket Raw.
+Rinse in a pot of cold water to remove some of the salty brine.

-- 1 head Cabbage Cut into large wedges, like a watermelon.
+- 3/4 head Cabbage 3/4 to one full cabbage.
+Cut into large wedges, like a watermelon.
+As much as you can fit in with all the other vegetables.

 - 2 tbsp Yellow Mustard (Or enough to cover brisket)

-- 1 Spice Packet I prefer to wrap in cheese cloth and tie in a bundle.
-I don’t like to chew the spices.
+- 1 Spice Packet I prefer to wrap the spices in cheese cloth or a tea ball like this one and tie in a bundle.
+I don't like to chew the spices.

 - 1 Garlic Coarse chopped, as many cloves as you'd like.
 I used three.

-- 1 can Beer I prefer a light beer.
+- 1 can Lite Beer I prefer a lite beer.

 Add about half the veggies on top of the meat in the crock pot, reserve some for the last hour of cooking.